If you plan to file for bankruptcy, you might be worried about the effect it could have on your employment. For instance, many people wonder:

 Yes, all bankruptcy filings are public records, except for sensitive information, such as account numbers, Social Security numbers, and minor children's full names and birthdates.

 But looking up a bankruptcy case on the court's Pacer system isn't a simple process.
-Unless your boss knows you filed, it's unlikely your employer would check your bankruptcy filing status.
+Unless your boss knows you filed, your employer will unlikely check your bankruptcy filing status.

-No, bankruptcy trustees don't routinely talk with a filer's employer, and the court doesn't send a notice of the bankruptcy case out to employers.
-But employers can find out about a bankruptcy filing in other ways.
+No, bankruptcy trustees don't routinely talk with a filer's employer, and the court doesn't send out a notice of the bankruptcy case to employers.
+However, employers can find out about bankruptcy filing in other ways.
 Keep reading to learn how.

 Again, employers rarely find out about a bankruptcy filing.
 But it can happen, and here's how.